axmolengine/axmol/docs/hlsl-spec.md

 - Use `vs_ub` for vertex uniforms and `fs_ub` for fragment uniforms; `axslcc` assigns their backend bindings.
 - Declare textures and storage resources without binding syntax.
-- Use only built-in sampler names such as `LinearClamp`.
-Custom sampler names are not supported and will cause a compile error.
+- For basic needs, use built-in sampler names such as `LinearClamp`.
+- For custom sampler state, declare your own `SamplerState`; register it with `SamplerRegistry` before creating the Program.
+Custom sampler arrays are not supported.
 - Do not sample one texture with multiple sampler states if GL/GLES is a target.
 - Match varyings by semantic name and index, not variable name.
 - Recompile all shaders after changing the reflection layout or axslcc runtime